 Deepthiman Gowda, MD, MPH, is a general internist and an associate professor of medicine at Columbia University's College of Physicians and Surgeons.
-He is the Director of Clinical Practice for the Program in Narrative Medicine and the Director of the Foundations of Clinical Medicine, which teaches Columbia's students the medical interview, physical exam, and clinical reasoning.
+He is the Director of Clinical Practice for the Program in Narrative Medicine and the Director of the

+Foundations of Clinical Medicine, which teaches Columbia's students the medical interview, physical exam, and clinical reasoning.
 Through a grant from the Macy Foundation he is investigating the impact of introducing narrative medicine methods in primary care clinics.

 Danielle Spencer, M.S., is a faculty member of the Program in Narrative Medicine at Columbia University as well as the Albert Einstein College of Medicine Bioethics department.
-She is a co-author of geons, where she also teaches a film course.
-With Rita Charon, MD, Ph.D., she edited the journal Literature and Medicine for seven years.
-She is coauthor of The Principles and Practice of Narrative Medicine (Oxford University Press, 2017).
+She is a co-author of The Principles and Practice of Narrative Medi- cine

-The Principles and Practice of Narrative Medicine (Oxford University Press, 2017).
+(Oxford University Press, 2017).
 She worked as artist/musician David Byrne's Art Director for many years, collaborating on and exhibiting a range of projects, as well as working with photographer Nan Goldin.

 Maura Spiegel, Ph.D., teaches literature and film at Columbia University and Barnard College.
-She is the associate director of the Program in Narrative Medicine at Columbia College of Physicians and Sura certificate of study in narrative practice (Boston 2016) and has facilitated narrative medicine workshops with medical students and practitioners in Germany.
+She is the associate director of the Program in Narrative Medicine at Columbia College of Physicians and Surgeons, where she also teaches a film course.